cblemaster/JwtAuth/README.md

 	- User.LastName (255)
 	- User.Email (255)
 	- User.Phone (10)
- - Values for these fields must be unique:
+ - Values for these fields must be unique (currently only enforced by the web api):
 	- User.Username
 	- User.Email
 	- User.Phone